10 Degree Home

 Built on a steep plot facing the lakeshore, the villa, designed by Helsinki-based Void Architecture, takes advantage of the outstanding beauty of its surroundings by creating specific connections for different seasons and activities.

 The main feature of the house is the fully-glazed observatory at the top of the building, offering elevated and unobstructed views for miles around.
 Conceived to appreciate the peace and quiet of those views, the observatory also acts as a peak which dominates the internal spaces of the house as a whole.
-Representing the focal point of the building, the internal spaces are flooded with natural light from the apex of
+Representing the focal point of the building, the internal spaces are flooded with natural light from the apex of the pyramid.

 Below, the glass-walled, double-height main living space is split into two levels to better adapt to the steep terrain and clearly define its internal functions.
 An elliptical staircase wraps around a stone fireplace, providing access to the balcony level.